wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.en.md

 ## Connect to your student VM on the local training network

-Use the following configuration to connect your PC on the local Wi-Fi broadcasted in the room during WIS2 training:
+Connect your PC on the local Wi-Fi broadcasted in the room during WIS2 training as per the instructions provided by the trainer.

-- **SSID: WIS2-training**
-- **password: dataismagic!**

 Use an SSH client to connect to your student VM using the following:

 - **Host: (provided during in-person training)**
 - **Port: 22**
 - **Username: (provided during in-person training)**
-- **Password: wis2training** (default password to be changed after logging in)
+- **Password: (provided during in-person training)**

 !!! tip
     Contact a trainer if you are unsure about the hostname/username or have issues connecting.